 Naira D. is a great-granddaughter of Armenian Genocide survivors.
 Her great grandfather survived the death marches as a boy and was able escaped to Aleppo, Syria, and eventually settled in Beirut, Lebanon.
 Naira’s mother was born in Lebanon, but was forced to emigrate to the U.S. as a result of the Lebanese civil war.
 Naira attended Northern California’s only daily Armenian-American school, KZV Armenian School.
 A graduate of UC Berkeley and Harvard Law School, she is now an Associate Deputy Public Defender for Alameda County.

-George E. was one year old and living in a Warsaw ghetto when Germany invaded Poland in September 1939.
-George’s mother escaped from the Ghetto and placed him with a series of Polish Catholic families.
+George E. was one year old and living in Warsaw when Germany invaded Poland in September 1939.
+George and his mother escaped from the Ghetto and she placed him with a series of Polish Catholic families.
 In 1945, George reunited with his mother.
 They immigrated to the United States in 1949.
 George went on to get a BS, MS, and PhD in Aeronautics & Astronautics and Nuclear Engineering from MIT.